How To Choose Best Wood For Smoking Brisket?

 Everyone deserves a chance to try some freshly smoked beef brisket for themselves, but few people know how to do it right.
-Ultimately, you can boil that down to poor smoking technique; in particular, not using the right kind of wood.
+Ultimately, you can boil that down to poor smoking technique; in particular, not using right types of wood.

-So what is the right wood for smoking brisket?
+So what is the best wood for smoking brisket?
 Let's explore that and several other tips and tricks in this recipe guide.

 In order to smoke up some brisket, you'll first need to grab some supplies.
 Like any good barbecue recipe, though, everything you'll need is pretty easy to get your hands on.
 Quality over quantity.

-Additionally, adding in sweeter fruit wood like apple or cherry or something like pecan can give a nice accent to the meat.
+Additionally, adding in sweeter fruit wood like apple wood or cherry wood or something like pecan can give a nice accent to the meat and sweet flavor.
 Experiment with different combinations to see what you like best.

 Cooking the Meat